 We provided legal representation at the Heidelberg Magistrates’ Court.
 The charges were:

 - Use a Carriage Service In a Harassing Manner

 The matter resolved at contest mention.
-Brent carefully analysed the materials and negotiated with the police prosecution.
+Materials were carefully analysed and we negotiated with the police prosecution.
 This resulted in all but two of the charges being withdrawn as well as significant parts of the police summary being deleted.
 A plea was then presented on the client’s behalf and his Honour agreed that a Community Corrections Order (CCO)was the most appropriate outcome for the threat charge.
 For the Commonwealth offence of using a carriage service in a harassing manner, a fine was imposed.

 In a serious family violence matter such as this, any sentence less than a term of imprisonment is a good result, especially where there were relevant criminal priors as there was here.
 The CCO and fine imposed for the assault and threat charges were an excellent outcome considering the circumstances of the case.
 The CCO imposed was for a period of 12 months and included 50 hours of unpaid community work.
 No treatment or supervisory conditions were included in the order.

 - The accused made a threat to the victim to inflict serious injury upon either the victim or another person.

 - The accused either intended the victim to fear that the threat would be carried out; or was reckless as to whether or not the victim would fear that the threat would be carried out.

 - The threat was made without lawful excuse.

 - Family Violence – Protracted Period of Offending